MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 You might see an issue using File Explorer to copy a large VHD to the virtual disk - the file copy is taking longer than expected.

-Using File Explorer, Robocopy or Xcopy to copy a large VHD to the virtual disk is not a recommended method to as this will result in slower than expected performance.
-The copy process does not go through the Storage Spaces Direct stack, which sits lower on the storage stack, and instead acts like a local copy process.
+Using File Explorer, Robocopy or Xcopy to copy a large VHD to the virtual disk is not a recommended method to as this results in slower than expected performance.
+The copy process doesn't go through the Storage Spaces Direct stack, which sits lower on the storage stack, and instead acts like a local copy process.

 If you want to test Storage Spaces Direct performance, we recommend using VMFleet and Diskspd to load and stress test the servers to get a base line and set expectations of the Storage Spaces Direct performance.